gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means more of the remaining Deno surface is now confined to deliberate internal tooling and shared legacy tests instead of stray dead code or outdated copy in active modules.

+The next shared-test cleanup step is now implemented:

+- the HTMLisp async/sync render suites, HTMLisp utility tests, and HTMLisp HTML parser tests now run under `node --test`
+- the default quality gate now exercises the migrated shared tests through the Node test runner
+- the remaining LaTeX parser suites are now isolated as a separate legacy Deno test path instead of being mixed into the main shared test workflow

+This means the remaining Deno-based test surface is now mostly limited to the isolated LaTeX parser area plus the separate Deno-based typecheck path, not the general HTMLisp/render test workflow.

 ## Main cleanup targets today

 ### Remaining Deno-oriented cleanup

-- Deno-based tests and checks that still run through `deno test` and `deno check`
+- Deno-based tests and checks that still run through `deno test` and `deno check`, now mainly the isolated LaTeX parser suites plus the shared typecheck path
 - Deno-based packaging helpers that still run through `dnt`
 - legacy contributor notes and helper scripts that still mention Deno-specific publishing or task flows
 - optional or inactive code paths that still describe Gustwind as Deno-first